National Youth Sunday 2017

-On Sunday 20th November, the feast of Christ the King, the Church invites young people to be at the heart of our celebration of National Youth Sunday and the closing of the Year of Mercy.
+On Sunday 26th November, the feast of Christ the King, the Church invites young people to be at the heart of our celebration of National Youth Sunday.
+This year our theme is 'Something to Say'.

 Every young person has something to say to others.
 He or she has something to say to adults, something to say to priests, sisters, bishops and even the pope.
 All of us need to listen to you!